Guardian of the Ensembles: Introducing Pairwise Adversarially Robust Loss for Resisting Adversarial Attacks in DNN Ensembles: Abstract

 \section{Abstract}

-The security of Deep Learning classifiers is a critical field of study because of the existence of \textit{adversarial attacks}.
-Such attacks usually rely on the principle of \emph{transferability}, where an adversarial example crafted on a \textit{surrogate classifier} tends to mislead the \textit{target classifier} trained on the same dataset even if both classifiers have quite different architecture.
-Ensemble methods against adversarial attacks demonstrate that an adversarial example is less likely to mislead multiple classifiers in an ensemble having \emph{diverse decision boundaries}.
-However, recent ensemble methods have either been shown to be vulnerable to stronger adversaries or shown to lack an end-to-end evaluation.
-This paper attempts to develop a new ensemble methodology that constructs multiple diverse classifiers using a \textbf{P}airwise \textbf{A}dversarially \textbf{R}obust \textbf{L}oss (PARL) function during the training procedure.
-PARL utilizes gradients of each layer with respect to input in every classifier within the ensemble simultaneously.
-The proposed training procedure enables PARL to achieve higher robustness against \textit{black-box} transfer attacks compared to previous ensemble methods without adversely affecting the accuracy of clean examples.
-We also evaluate the robustness in the presence of \textit{white-box} attacks, where adversarial examples are crafted using parameters of the target classifier.
-We present extensive experiments using standard image classification datasets like CIFAR-10 and CIFAR-100 trained using standard ResNet20 classifier against state-of-the-art adversarial attacks to demonstrate the robustness of the proposed ensemble methodology.
+Adversarial attacks rely on \textit{transferability}, where an \textit{adversarial example} (AE) crafted on a \textit{surrogate classifier} tends to mislead a \textit{target classifier}.
+Recent ensemble methods demonstrate that AEs are less likely to mislead multiple classifiers in an ensemble.
+This paper proposes a new ensemble training using a \texttt{P}airwise \texttt{A}dversarially \texttt{R}obust \texttt{L}oss (PARL) that \textit{by construction} produces an ensemble of classifiers with \textit{diverse decision boundaries}.
+PARL~utilizes outputs and gradients of each layer with respect to network parameters in every classifier within the ensemble simultaneously.
+PARL~is demonstrated to achieve higher robustness against \textit{black-box transfer attacks} than previous ensemble methods as well as adversarial training without adversely affecting clean example accuracy.
+Extensive experiments using standard Resnet20, WideResnet28-10 classifiers demonstrate the robustness of PARL~against state-of-the-art adversarial attacks.
+While maintaining similar clean accuracy and lesser training time, the proposed architecture has a $24.8\%$ increase in robust accuracy ($\epsilon = 0.07$) from the state-of-the art method.
+Code is available at: \url{https://github.com/shubhishukla10/PARL}